srsajjad/buddy-monorepo/README.md

 # Buddy Monorepo

-A full-stack TypeScript monorepo using Next.js, Express, and Firebase.
+A full-stack TypeScript monorepo using Next.js, Express, and Firebase powered by [Turbo](https://turbo.build).

 ## Project Structure